qkzk/fm/development.md

   - [x] Change focus with ctrl+hjkl
   - [x] Change focus with ctrl+arrow.
 Removed MOCP completely
   - [x] single pane borders
+  - [ ] dispatch event according to focus
+    - [ ] move all mode matching to event dispatch !!!!!
+    - [ ] if second -> menu (requiring moving history to menu ?), else status
   - [ ] give focus with click
   - [ ] When a menu is opened, it should still be possible to navigate in files and preview or whatever
   - [ ] Clicking an unfocused window should only give the focus, not execute anything
+- [ ] FIX: leaving mount mode with enter when device is mounted should move to it
 - [ ] display all specific binds for every mode with a key ?
 - [ ] merge sort & regex, display nb of matches, completion + flag on the fly
   - [ ] display number of matches while searching